 On top of that, May in Umbria is great as there are many cool festivals and events, like the Ceri di Gubbio – more info on the Events section below!

 In our March post we spoke about the Amalfi Coast, which is also wonderful to visit in May.
-However, we also recommend heading to nearby Sorrento, a seaside town just a hop and a skip from Naples, where you can enjoy some terrific food, go hiking in the surrounding mountains (with Mount Vesuvius views!), relax on the beach and even swim if it’s warm enough.
+However, we also recommend heading to nearby Sorrento, a seaside town very easy to reach from Naples, where you can enjoy some terrific food, go hiking in the surrounding mountains (with Mount Vesuvius views!), relax on the beach and even swim if it’s warm enough.

 Sorrento is one of the prime beach destinations near Naples and from June onwards, it gets unbearably busy – May is just perfect, with much more affordable prices!